logicminds/logicminds.github.io/README.md

 ## Update the theme

-There will be a time when the decred hugo theme requires an update.
+There will be a time when the logicminds hugo theme requires an update.
 In order to update you will need to run the following command:

 `git submodule update`